 How can I stop my baby from mouth breathing while sleeping?

 Stopping a baby from sleeping with an open mouth depends on the cause of the mouth breathing.
 If it’s temporary congestion from a cold, you can use a cool-mist humidifier in their room overnight.
 You can also use a bulb syringe or NoseFrida to remove mucus from the nose before bedtime.
-Another home remedy is sitting with the baby in a steamy bathroom prior to bed to help alleviate nasal congestion.
+Another home remedy is sitting with the baby in a steamy bathroom before bed to help alleviate nasal congestion.

 For a condition like sleep apnea or a deviated septum, you’ll need to follow up with your doctor for the next steps.
 For sleep apnea, the doctor may prescribe medication, a CPAP or BPAP machine, or the removal of the tonsils or adenoids.
 For a deviated septum, a doctor might recommend surgery.